lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 2. Use the status dropdown.
 3. Click **Confirm**.

-Notes:

-- Task names in the calendar are shortened after 9 characters; the full name is visible in Task Details and list view.
-- Task Details shows an edited indicator when a task has been updated.

 ## 12) Departments

 - Departments are shared across Calendar and Files.
 - Team admins/owners can add or remove departments.
+- **General** and **Workspace** cannot be deleted.
-- Removing a department also removes related tasks and files after confirmation.
+- Deleting a department that has tasks or files requires confirmation; those items are removed after confirmation.
-- Department names automatically capitalize **IT** and **HR**.

 ## 13) Files and folders